instnt-inc/instnt-react-js/README.md

 * On successful capture, it returns the captured image and the related configurations to your application so that the application can decide to use the captured image or retake.

-* The InstntDocumentProcessor component takes an optional documentSettings parameter which is a simple JavaScript Key-value pair object.
-This is optional and can be used to override the default document capture configurations.
+* The InstntDocumentProcessor component takes a documentSettings parameter which is a simple JavaScript Key-value pair object.
+This object can be used to override the default document capture configurations.
 Below is an example configuration -

 ```javascript
 const frontLicenseSettings = {